ufs-community/uwtools/docs/Users_Guide/index.rst

 with other applications.

 It is important to note here that the Unified Workflow is an evolving software package.
-This documentation describes the |release|
+This documentation describes the `develop` branch, which includes features from the most recent |release|
-release dated |release_date|.

-..
-COMMENT: Since this is for the develop branch, should it be tied to a release...?
-   I updated the release to 0.1.0/2022-05-06, since I saw on the repo that that's the latest release.
+release dated |release_date| and updates since that release.
-   Feel free to correct me if that's wrong.

 **Disclaimer**